HST Rates and Definition

 Provincial HST Rates & Who Has to Charge It

-Harmonized Sales Tax, commonly referred to as HST, is a consumer tax resulting from the combination of the Canadian federal Goods and Services Tax (GST) and provincial sales tax (PST).
-The HST resulted from attempts by the federal government to pressure provinces to abandon their individual provincial sales tax systems in favour of a blended tax that would "improve the competitiveness of Canadian businesses".
+HST resulted from attempts by the federal government to pressure provinces to abandon their individual provincial sales tax systems in favor of a blended tax that would increase competition among Canadian businesses.

-BC actually switched to the HST on July 1, 2010 but opposition led to a referendum resulting in the province converting back to the PST/GST on April 1, 2013 and paying back the $1.6 billion HST transition subsidy originally given to the province by the federal government.
+- British Columbia.
+Switched to HST on July 1, 2010 but opposition led to a referendum resulting in the province converting back to the PST/GST on April 1, 2013, and paying back the $1.6 billion HST transition subsidy originally given to the province by the federal government.

-Alberta, Yukon, Nunavut, and the Northwest Territories have no provincial sales taxes and therefore no Harmonized Sales Tax either.
-Consumers in those places are charged only the GST on taxable goods and services.
+- Alberta, Yukon, Nunavut, and the Northwest Territories.
+These provinces have no provincial sales taxes and therefore no HST.
+Consumers are charged the GST on taxable goods and services.